-Videos to help Grade 6 students understand the absolute value of a number as its distance from zero on the number line.
+Videos and solutions to help Grade 6 students understand the absolute value of a number as its distance from zero on the number line.

 Example 1: The Absolute Value of a Number